Sludge-Cat-Games/adventum-rules/Core Ruleset/Character Creation.md

 # Character Creation

 Here are all pieces that make your beautiful, misunderstood, tragic OC alive and real in the world of Adventum.
-Make your character here and and refere to this guide to know what all the parts of your character sheet mean!
+Make your character here and and refer to this guide to know what all the parts of your character sheet mean!

-## Name*
+## Name

 Name your Character.

-## Attributes*
+## Attributes

 By default, all of your **ATTRIBUTES** are set to +0.
 You can increase any 1 **ATTRIBUTE** by 1 if you subtract 1 point from another.
 You can increase any **ATTRIBUTE** this way up to +2, but there is no limit to how low you can drop an **ATTRIBUTE** (so be careful).
 At the end of character creation, your starting **ATTRIBUTES** should average out to 0.